Create Engaging Word Cloud Visualizations from Your Research

 2.2 Get text processing script and install dependency

-Clone this GitHub repo to your workspace.
-It contains a Python script I wrote for extracting meaningful words, as defined by a statistical model, from the PDF files:
+Clone this GitHub repo: nanxstats/pdf-word-extraction.
+It contains a Python script I wrote for extracting meaningful words, as defined by a statistical model, from the PDF files.

-Enter the directory (everything below assumes you are in the directory):
+Everything below assumes you are in the directory with the virtual environment activated.

 2.3 Run the script